Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-10-gt-ga-notes-dp.md

 Then, K(1) = $x_1$ with $V=15$, K(2) is also $x_1$ with $V=15$.
 But, how do we express K(3) in terms of K(2) and K(1) which took the first object?
 So there is no real way to define K in terms of its previous sub problems!

-Consider this new approach $K(I,W)$ where we also consider w as part of the sub problem - that is what is the optimal set of items given capacity w, for $ 1 \leq I \leq N, 1 \leq w \leq W$.
+Consider this new approach $K(I,B)$ where we also consider w as part of the sub problem - that is what is the optimal set of items given capacity b, for $ 1 \leq I \leq N, 1 \leq b \leq B$.
 Then by doing so, when we consider $K(3,22)$, there are two cases to consider:

 * If $x_3$ is part of the solution, then we look up $K(2,22-v_3) = K(2,12)$
   * Notice that $K(2,12)$ will give us item 2 with $w_2 = 12$.